CoininDev/aquatunnel/README.md

 ### For procedural generation:
 The map of the game uses a chunk system and noises to create the map, I have tried a bunch of ways to create the chunk system, but the best i've found is Chunks as entities!
 Each chunk has an Chunk, ChunkBody and Tilemap components.
+The Chunk manages chunk loading and unloading, ChunkBody deals with the physics of eath block, and Tilemap render the Chunk.

-The Chunk
+The Chunk loading:
+Chunks have 3 states: Loaded, unloaded and destroyed.
+Loaded chunks have active items, entities and all the blocks, Unloaded ones have unactive item and entities, without any block anymore.
+Destroyed doesn't exist in memory.

+...